kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_request_approval.md

 ## Synopsis

 Request an approval of a deployment of an artifact in Kosli.
-The request should be reviewed in Kosli UI.The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).
+The request should be reviewed in the Kosli UI.
+The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).

 ```shell
 kosli request approval [IMAGE-NAME | FILE-PATH | DIR-PATH] [flags]